 As seen in the above picture, you can also use the Google keyword planner tool to know the level of competition for each keyword.
-This will give you a better indication of profitability of your product.
+This will give you a better indication of the profitability of your product.

-You can also use SEMRush to do keyword research and find details like
+Do keyword research and find details like

 - organic and paid search results

 - level of competition, competitors, and their website details

 In particular, focus on three parameters to know more about your competition –